-MACD Histogram Simplified: Everything You Need to Know
+MACD Histogram & Crossover: Everything You Need to Know

 Momentum trading can be a nerve-wracking experience.
 If done right, you can rack up a lot of profit quickly.
 If not, you can falter and make wrong buy/sell decisions that can send you down a spiral of losses.
 One tool to help traders in momentum is the use of the MACD indicator and the MACD histogram.
 Here, we will discuss how you can make the most out of it.

 - What is the MACD Histogram Momentum Indicator?